 William Booth Memorial Training College, Leadership training college in Southwark, England.

-The building was designed in 1929 by architect Giles Gilbert Scott as a memorial to William Booth, founder of the Salvation Army.
-Its construction marked the formal establishment of a dedicated training institution for the organization's leadership development.
+The building was designed by architect Giles Gilbert Scott and completed in the late 1920s as a memorial to William Booth, founder of the Salvation Army.
+From the start, it was intended to serve as a permanent training base for the organization's officers.

 The community of curious travelers